Ahrefs vs Semrush — Which Should You Use?

 • A list of key competing domains.

-Traffic share by country data in Ahrefs
+Traffic share by location in Ahrefs

-Traffic share by country in Ahrefs
+Traffic share by location in Ahrefs

 The traffic value metric being displayed in Ahrefs